Canada–Namibia relations: Economic relations

+In 2023, bilateral trade between Canada and Namibia totaled $171.3 million.
 Canadian companies are significantly invested in the mining industry of Namibia.
 In 2008, 99% of Canadian imports from Namibia, totaling over 246 million dollars, came in the form of uranium.
 In July 2010, Canadian-based company Dundee Precious Metals bought the metal smelter in Tsumeb, saving it from closure and maintaining around 200 jobs.

 Africa Oil Corporation holds a 40% stake in Impact Oil and Gas, linked to Namibia’s Venus oil discovery.
 A final investment decision is expected in 2026, making Namibia an oil exporter by the 2030s.